 Machines called automated external defibrillators (AEDs) can be found in many public places, and are available for home use.
 These machines have pads or paddles to place on the chest during a life-threatening emergency.
 They automatically check the heart rhythm and give a sudden shock if, and only if, that shock is needed to get the heart back into the right rhythm.
 When using an AED, follow the instructions exactly.

 In adults, major reasons that heartbeat and breathing stop include:

 1. Check for responsiveness.
 Shake or tap the person gently.
 See if the person moves or makes a noise.
-Shout, "Are you okay?"
+Shout, "Are you OK?"

-2. Call 911 if there is no response.
-Shout for help and send someone to call 911.
-If you are alone, call 911 and retrieve an AED (if available), even if you have to leave the person.
+2. Call 911 or the local emergency number if there is no response.
+Shout for help and send someone to call 911 or the local emergency number.
+If you are alone, call 911 or the local emergency number and retrieve an AED (if available), even if you have to leave the person.

-3. Carefully place the person on the back.
+3. Carefully place the person on their back.
 If there is a chance the person has a spinal injury, two people should move the person to prevent the head and neck from twisting.

 4. Perform chest compressions:

 5. Open the airway.
-Lift up the chin with two fingers.
+Lift up the chin with 2 fingers.
 At the same time, tilt the head by pushing down on the forehead with the other hand.

 6. Look, listen, and feel for breathing.
 Place your ear close to the person's mouth and nose.
 Watch for chest movement.
 Feel for breath on your cheek.